jl4mb0s0n/Lamboson_Manlolo_Philippines-Monthly-Typhoon-Trend-2014-2024-/README.md

 The scatter relationships indicate that typhoon counts vary seasonally but remain relatively consistent across the decade.

 ### Visualization 5: Correlation Matrix of Numeric Variables
+This heatmap displays correlations among numeric variables such as year, month, and number of typhoons.
+It helps determine which variables are most related to one another.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/b83e5625-9eb3-4680-a886-e46678c4428d" width="800">

+The correlation values show that month and typhoon count are somewhat related due to seasonality, while year has a weaker correlation, suggesting no clear long-term increase or decrease.

 ## 5. Key Insights